ggrimes/git-novice/_episodes/07-github.md

 ~~~
 {: .output}

-### 3.2 Copy the public key to GitHub
+### 3.2 Copy the public key to GitLab
-Now we have a SSH key pair and we can run this command to check if GitHub can read our authentication.
+Now we have a SSH key pair and we can run this command to check if GitLab can read our authentication.

 ~~~
-ssh -T git@github.com
+ssh -T git@git.ecdf.ed.ac.uk
 ~~~
 {: .language-bash}

 ~~~
-The authenticity of host 'github.com (192.30.255.112)' can't be established.
+The authenticity of host 'git.ecdf.ed.ac.uk (192.30.255.112)' can't be established.
 RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])? y Please type 'yes', 'no' or the fingerprint: yes
-Warning: Permanently added 'github.com' (RSA) to the list of known hosts. git@github.com: Permission denied (publickey).
+Warning: Permanently added 'git.ecdf.ed.ac.uk' (RSA) to the list of known hosts. git.ecdf.ed.ac.uk: Permission denied (publickey).
 ~~~
 {: .output}

-Right, we forgot that we need to give GitHub our public key!
+Right, we forgot that we need to give GitLab our public key!

 First, we need to copy the public key.
 Be sure to include the `.pub` at the end, otherwise you’re looking at the private key.